CoolHwhipMike/The-Odin-Project/OdinProject/odin-recipes/README.md

 ## Goals for the second part of this project

-1. [ ] Add some styling with external CSS.
+1. [&check;] Add some styling with external CSS.

+## Finishing thoughts

+For *Attempt Two* I changed a few things and didn't follow the directions exactly.
+I changed the directory structure slightly and don't have my recipes organized as a list.
+I liked the idea of a card type layout and nesting that inside a list didn't make sense to me.

+This site could use more design work.
+It should be resposive but could be better.
+I also need to work on simplifying the CSS.